Tests and treatments

 Risks

 Allergic reactions occur in rare cases.
-In that case, the infusion is stopped immediately and you will receive medication to treat the allergic reaction straight away.
+In that case, the infusion is stopped immediately and you will be given medication to treat the allergic reaction straight away.

 Results